dimitri/pgcopydb/docs/concurrency.rst

   - Disks IOPS

-    The second most command performance bottleneck relevant to database migrations is disks IOPS and, in the Cloud, burst capacity.
+    The second most common performance bottleneck relevant to database migrations is disks IOPS and, in the Cloud, burst capacity.
 When the disk bandwidth is used in full, then same-table concurrency will provide no performance benefits.